withcatai/node-llama-cpp/README.md

       --repo        The GitHub repository to download a release of llama.cpp from.
 Can also be set v ia the NODE_LLAMA_CPP_REPO environment variable
                                                            [string] [default: "ggerganov/llama.cpp"]
       --release     The tag of the llama.cpp release to download.
-Can also be set via the NODE_LLAMA _CPP_REPO_RELEASE environment variable              [string] [default: "latest"]
+Set to "latest" to download the la test release.
+Can also be set via the NODE_LLAMA_CPP_REPO_RELEASE environment va riable                                              [string] [default: "latest"]
       --arch        The architecture to compile llama.cpp for                               [string] --nodeTarget  The Node.js version to compile llama.cpp for.
-Example: v18.0.0          [string] -v, --version     Show version number                                                    [boolean]
+Example: v18.0.0          [string] --skipBuild   Skip building llama.cpp after downloading it          [boolean] [default: false] -v, --version     Show version number                                                    [boolean]
 ```